Harlem Globetrotters: History

-In 1959, the Globetrotters played nine games in Moscow after Saperstein received an invitation from Vasily Grigoryevich, the director of Lenin Central Stadium.
+In 1959, Saperstein received an invitation from Vasily Grigoryevich, the director of Lenin Central Stadium, and the Globetrotters played nine games in Moscow.
 The team, which included Wilt Chamberlain, was welcomed enthusiastically by spectators and authorities, and they met Premier Nikita Khrushchev and collectively received the Athletic Order of Lenin medal.

 According to one report titled "Russians Baffled by Harlem Fun", however, spectators were initially confused: "A Soviet audience of 14,000 sat almost silently, as if in awe, through the first half of the game.
 It warmed up slightly in the second half when it realized the Trotters are more show than competition."
 The Globetrotters brought their own opponent—not the Washington Generals, but the San Francisco Chinese Basketeers.
 A review in state-run Pravda stated, "This is not basketball; it is too full of tricks" but praised the Globetrotters' skills and suggested that "they have some techniques to show us".

 The American press—particularly Drew Pearson—made note of the fact that the Globetrotters were paid (per game) the equivalent of $4,000 by the Soviet government, which could be spent only in Moscow.
 The games were used as evidence that U.S.–Russian relations were improving, that Moscow was backing off its propaganda campaign aimed at American race relations, and that the Russian society was becoming more capitalist (Pearson suggested that the games were held because Lenin Stadium needed money).